learn-co-students/dsc-learn-lessons-dc-ds-career-042219/README.md

 Finally, as you continue to navigate the file directory from the command line it can be useful to be able to create new folders.
 To do this, use the **mkdir** command, which stands for **make directory**.
 Try it out with **mkdir NewFolderName**.
 Afterwards, use the **ls** command to see that there is indeed a new folder, and if you wish, move into the new folder using the **cd** command.

-# Cloning github repos and Learn.co lessons
+# Cloning GitHub repositories and Learn.co lessons

 Now that you can navigate the file directory using the command line, you're ready to download some course materials from the web to your local environment.

 * Create a folder on your computer for your course materials and navigate into it.
-* Then create a subfolder titled "Day1" (or something similar) and navigate into that.
+* Then create a subfolder titled "section01" and navigate into that.

 * Return to your web browser and navigate to the lesson you want to download.
-* Click the github icon
+* Click the GitHub icon

 <img src="Learn_Github_Logo.png">

-You'll be redirected to the associated github repository like this.
+You'll be redirected to the associated GitHub repository like this.
 * **Click the fork button**, as shown in order to create a copy to your personal account which you can edit and update.
 <img src="Github_Fork_Button.png">